Edmund Gayton

-Edmund Gayton (1608–1666) was an English academic, physician and author, now considered a hack writer.
+Edmund Gayton (1608–1666) was an English academic, physician and writer, now considered a hack writer.

 Life

 The son of George Gayton of Little Britain, London, he was born there 30 November 1608.
 In 1623 he entered Merchant Taylors' School, and went to St John's College, Oxford, in 1625.
 He proceeded B.A.
 30 April 1629, and M.A.
 9 May 1633, and was elected fellow of his college.

 Gayton visited the wits in London, and claimed to be a "son of Ben", one of Ben Jonson's followers (the sons of Ben).
 In 1636 he was appointed superior beadle (bedel) in arts and physic in Oxford University, and was in the same year one of the actors in Love's Hospital, or the Hospital for Lovers, a dramatic entertainment provided by William Laud when the king and queen were his guests at St. John's College (30 August 1636).

 Gayton studied medicine and received a dispensation from the parliamentary delegates for the degree of bachelor of physic 1 February 1648.
 In 1648, however, the delegates expelled him from his beadleship.

 In London, Gayton became a professional writer.
 He composed verses for the pageant of Lord Mayor John Dethick, exhibited 29 October 1655, the first allowed since Oliver Cromwell was in power; when the performance took place Gayton was in a debtors' prison.
 On 22 September 1655 he was taken to the Wood Street counter, and in 1659 was moved to the King's Bench Prison.

 Later, in 1659, Gayton was in Suffolk.
 At the Restoration of 1660 he again became beadle at Oxford, and wrote many broadside verses.
 He died in his lodgings on Cat Street, Oxford, 12 December 1666, and was buried in St Mary's Church.
 Seven days before his death he had published his Glorious and Living Cinque Ports.
 When convocation proceeded three days after his death to elect a new beadle, Gayton was denounced by the vice-chancellor, John Fell, as "an ill husband and so improvident that he had but one farthing in his pocket when he died".